 Over the next few months we’re aiming to upgrade to the latest version with a student-facing view, kick-starting the enquiry management again with Ask HU, Careers, and Accommodation.
 Then the Student Financial Services and Registry implementation of enquiry management – and for all of these we’ll be able to use what we call ‘email harvesting’ to help us track the enquiries and enquirers.
 One of the new benefits arising from this is that because email harvesting is a way of linking SID with existing email accounts which are used to receive student enquiries, these enquiries are automatically entered into SID and the user won’t have to consistently check multiple email accounts.

-As the next Admissions cycle begins we’re aiming to be able to process most of the application enquiries in October, moving through to an estimated end to this workflow by Spring 2018 with the Library and ICTD coming online.
+As the next Admissions cycle begins we’re aiming to be able to process most of the application enquiries in October, moving through to an estimated end to this workflow by Spring 2018 with the Library and ICTD coming online at a later date.

 We’ll be contacting relevant teams with dates and further information as soon as we can and will also provide progress updates via this blog.